Skip to main content

 Acknowledgements

 The decadal climate prediction website has been developed as part of the CLINSA project (CGL2017-85791-R), funded by the Spanish Ministry of Economy and Competitiveness (MINECO).
+In addition, the work supporting the production of to these predictions has been funded by the EU via the HE Framework Programme under grant agreements 101081460 (ASPECT) and 101081555 (Impetus4Change).

 Coordination